neomjs/neo/.github/VISION.md

     5. add column reordering via DD (relies on the DD implementation)
     6. add cell-editing
     7. add action columns
+    8. add buffering for horizontal scrolling as well
+* Create a Router
+* Enable neo.mjs to run in node
+    1. There are some uses of "self", which work fine inside the main thread & inside the worker scope, but not in node
+* neo.mjs based middle-ware (see <a href="https://github.com/neomjs/neo/issues/19">#19</a>)
+* Enhance the Siesta tests to run inside a node env
+* Write more tests (Epic!)
+* main.mixins.FeatureDetection
+    1. Add meaningful checks for relevant features

 Copyright (c) 2015 - today, Tobias Uhlig & Rich Waters